Asian stocks mixed before Fed meeting after China cuts rate - KESQ

 The move “reflects the seriousness” of the real estate slump and shows Beijing is “willing to take more forceful actions,” said David Chao of Invesco in a report.

-Chinese leaders are trying to revive economic growth that fell to 2.5% over a year earlier in the first half of 2022 without resorting to across-the-board stimulus that might fuel inflation or push up politically sensitive housing costs.
+Chinese leaders are trying to revive economic growth that fell to 2.5% over a year earlier in the first half of 2022, less than half their annual target of 5.5%, without using across-the-board stimulus that might push up inflation or politically sensitive housing costs.

-In energy markets, benchmark U.S. crude lost 90 cents to $89.54 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international trading, shed 90 cents to $95.82 per barrel in London.
+In energy markets, benchmark U.S. crude lost $1.19 to $89.25 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international trading, shed $1.18 to $95.54 per barrel in London.